-Our Two-Day Virtual Event
+Our Ether 175 Virtual Event

-The event will include an exciting and comprehensive overview of 175 years of ether anesthesia as well as a look into the future of the field.
+The theme of the virtual celebration was, “MGH Department of Anesthesia, Critical Care and Pain Medicine: Yesterday, Today and Tomorrow.”
+The event included an exciting overview of 175 years of anesthesiology at Mass General as well as a look into the future of the field.

-- The Broad Impact of the DACCPM on Anesthesiology Today
+Day Two: The Broad Impact of the DACCPM on Anesthesiology Today

-- The DACCPM and the Future of Anesthesiology
+Day Two: The DACCPM and the Future of Anesthesiology

 The First Successful Public Demonstration of Ether Takes Place at Massachusetts General Hospital